Guidance For Safety And Health Program Development Is Available Thru

 When an accident happens, the easiest thing to do is point a finger.
 "He wasn't wearing his goggles," or "She wasn't paying attention."

 This is a mistake.
-Worth adding: while individual responsibility is important, a true safety program looks at the system.
+While individual responsibility is important, a true safety program looks at the system.
 Why wasn't the worker wearing goggles?
 Were the goggles uncomfortable?
-Here's the thing — were they located too far away?
-On the flip side, was the worker rushing because the production goals were unrealistic?
+Were they located too far away?
+Was the worker rushing because the production goals were unrealistic?
 If you only blame the person, you never fix the root cause.

 Lack of Leadership Visibility